-In three-four double-spaced pages, describe and illustrate your personal beliefs about teaching based on the salient teaching philosophies discussed in class and your experiences as a student.
-Address a minimum of five guiding questions found below.
-In addition, examine the standards of an effective teacher from INTASC (found on page one of your syllabus) as well as standards of learning for your content area (both state and national) to help guide you in the development of your teaching philosophy.
+In five-six double-spaced pages, you will describe and illustrate your personal beliefs about teaching based on the salient teaching philosophies discussed in class.
+In your paper, address a minimum of five of the guiding questions found below.
+In addition, seek relevant outside sources for additional information and guidance.
+And finally, examine the standards of an effective teacher from INTASC (found on page one of your syllabus) as well as standards of learning for your content area (both state and national) to help guide you in the development of your teaching philosophy.
+You will be assessed on the aforementioned criteria in addition to the general writing rubric components from the reflection papers.